Best Horizontal Carry Knives – Continuous Update

 Both knives come in a kydex sheath with a single button strap, which isn’t exactly ideal for the belt, but for knives this light, it works pretty well.

-If you’re going to carry either of these knives horizontally, I highly recommend moving the leather strap up to the highest hole on the sheath (I’m pretty sure the Exodus 4 comes that way).
+If you’re going to carry either of these knives horizontally, we highly recommend moving the leather strap up to the highest hole on the sheath (we’re pretty sure the Exodus 4 comes that way).
 That will help balance out the weight so the handle doesn’t sag so much, and it’ll make it feel a little nicer on the belt.

 You can read more about the Exodus 4 in our full review here.